COVID-19 Enhanced Safety Protocols

-In addition to these protocols, a negative COVID-19 test may be required prior to arrival in some locations.
-For all other locations, guests are encouraged to get tested for COVID-19 within seven days of traveling, and are required to complete a Health Questionnaire prior to departure and to participate in daily symptom checks during the trip.
+In addition to these protocols, beginning May 1, 2021, a negative COVID-19 test result and/or proof of COVID-19 vaccination will be required in order to join your trip.
+Please click the orange button below to see the specific requirements applicable for your trip, and to review our answers to FAQs about Nat Hab's COVID-19 travel requirements.
+All travelers will also be required to complete a Health Questionnaire prior to departure and to participate in daily symptom checks during the trip.

 In the event a guest or staff member shows symptoms of COVID-19 on your trip, Nat Hab field staff will consult with licensed physicians for medical advice and directions on next steps.
 Our staff will follow this advice, along with all protocols in this document, in an effort to reduce the risk of exposure to other guests and staff.
 This may include separating the individual experiencing symptoms from the rest of the group.